schmelczer/great-ai/docs/how-to-guides/create-service.md

 ```

 !!! important
     You must call [@parameter][great_ai.parameter] before [@GreatAI.create][great_ai.GreatAI.create].
-Note, that decorators are applied starting from the bottom-most one.
-Feel free to use [@parameter][great_ai.parameter] in other places of the codebase, it works equally well outside of GreatAI services.
+Note that decorators are applied starting from the bottom-most one.
+Feel free to use [@parameter][great_ai.parameter] in other places of the codebase, and it works equally well outside GreatAI services.

 ## Complex example

-Refer to the following example summarising the options you have when instantiating a GreatAI service.
+The following example summarises the options you have when instantiating a GreatAI service.

 ```python title="complex.py"
 from great_ai import save_model, GreatAI, parameter, use_model, log_metric